Jcrash29/jcrash29.github.com/travels/_posts/2016-10-7-BostonAndNewYork.md

 ## Day 1: Jewish bagels

 This morning it was raining, A LOT.
 We decided to walk to a Jewish bakery.
-In fact it's the third best Jewish deli in America.
+In fact it's the third best [Jewish deli](http://www.kupelsbakery.com) in America.
 Believe me it earned that title.
 Marissa was very excited because they didn't use any filler (soy or corn).

 I am convinced that all this rain is because of the hurricane, so I can tell people I survived hurricane Mathew, but Marissa and the weather station keeps telling me I'm wrong.

+## Day 1: Brewery Madness

+Using public transportation we visited multiple breweries across the city.
+Our first stop was Harpoon.
+The brewery was large and had a similar aesthetic to surley in Minneapolis.

+After eating their wonderful pretzels and 2 flights Marissa went home to take a nap,  while Wilhelm and I went across town to the Sam Adams brewery.
+However we were extremely dissapointed to learn that the brewery wasn't open on Sunday.
+Wilhelm and I couldn't even comprehend the idea so we hadn't bothered to check.

+Well Wilhelm and I not being ones to give up easily.
+Took a 40 minute train ride and 15 minute walk through the rain to stop at Night Shade Brewery.
+A brewery that specializes in sour beers.
+There was a very strange smoked lemon beer that I thought was undrinkable, which meant Wilhelm was very happy because it meant more for him.

+After that last brewery we made our way back home and got ready for a large game of seven people seven wonders.
+After which point we watched the debate (and yelled at the TV).

+The weather for tomorrow is supposed to be much nicer so we are looking forward to exploring the city.